ArtemGudtsev/PlanetWalker/README.md

 Use WASD keys to rotate tiles while adding them from MeshLibrary to scene.

+## Preparation of 3D models
+Working with models including 3 steps:
+1. Create voxel art model in MagicaVoxel editor.
+2. Export voxel art model to waveform format (obj file with png as texture palette).
+3. Import waveform file to Blender, save blender project, geometry gets optimized here.
+4. Export blender model to waveform file, save it to models folder of godot project.
+3D model is ready to use.

 ## Toolset
 https://www.voxelmade.com/magicavoxel/ - opens ource very useful tool to create voxel models.